data-fair/app-charts/README.md

 This technical stack is just an example of what can be used to build an application for DataFair.
 It is a quite rich stack for a state of the art development environment.
 For an application with a more minimalist stack, you can see [data-fair-minimal](https://github.com/koumoul-dev/data-fair-minimal).

-  - [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/): use it to run DataFair and its system dependencies as easily as possible
   - [vuejs](https://vuejs.org/): our favorite framework for client-side code
   - [nuxt](https://nuxtjs.org/guide): a higher level framework on top of vuejs for creating full applications (integrates [webpack](https://webpack.js.org/) and other tools)
   - [vuetify](https://vuetifyjs.com/en/): a material design UI framework for vuejs